Table of contents

 FeatureFirst-Party CookiesThird-Party Cookies

-Where are cookies used?Exclusively on the website she created.Across sites for cross site tracking and targeted ads.
+Where are cookies used?Exclusively on the website she created.Across several sites for cross-site tracking and targeted ads.

 Who can read the cookie?Just the original website.Any domain that accesses the cookie.